Fitch Affirms Kazakhtelecom at 'BB'; Outlook Positive

 segment;

--Decline in capex to below 20% of revenue in 2016 and after;
+- A decline in capex to below 20% of revenues from 2016

 RATING SENSITIVITIES